 - If you know that specific items in your home (such as Zonolite insulation) contain asbestos, contact a professional asbestos abatement company to discuss safe removal or remedial methods.

 The amount of asbestos in a product does not indicate its health risk; the condition of the materials does.
 Only an asbestos inspection can determine whether or not you have a problem that needs remedial measures.

-Ask Templar Mould/Asbestos Analysis & Removal Services to inspect your residential or commercial building.
+Ask Templar Environmental Services/Asbestos Analysis & Removal Services to inspect your residential or commercial building.
 Our certified asbestos inspectors perform detailed and meticulous testing to give you a definite answer.
 Plus we confirm findings through an independent laboratory analysis to ensure accuracy.
 We will tell you if you have a problem so that you can immediately take steps to avoid asbestos exposure.

 Asbestos Exposure: Certified Testing and Removal Services You Can Trust

 Templar’s certified asbestos inspectors and removal technicians have helped hundreds of GTA residential and commercial property owners eliminate the risks of asbestos exposure.
 Our experts will identify problem areas and the correct solution for dealing with this carcinogenic substance.